dottormale/Qtransform_torch/Spline_interpolation/README.md

 1. `Cubic_Spline_Interpolation.ipynb`: A Jupyter notebook demonstrating the usage and implementation of cubic spline interpolation.
 2. `torch_spline_interpolation.py`: A Python module providing functions for 1D and 2D spline interpolation.
 3. `qptransformlinear.py`: A Python module for Q-transform linear interpolation using PyTorch.
-4. `qtransform.py`: integration of https://github.com/ML4GW/ml4gw/blob/dev/ml4gw/transforms/qtransform.py with `torch_spline_interpolation.py`
-5. `torch_smoothing_spline_interpolation.py`: A Python module for smoothing spline interpolation using PyTorch.
+4. `torch_smoothing_spline_interpolation.py`: A Python module for smoothing spline interpolation using PyTorch.
-6. 'torch_spline_interpolation_1d_batch.py': A python module that allows for batched version of 1d spline interpolation
+5. 'torch_spline_interpolation_1d_batch.py': A python module that allows for batched version of 1d spline interpolation
-7. 'Interpolation_tests.ipynb': A jupyter notebook demonstrating the usage of torch based 1d and 2d spline interpolation methods in comparison to scipy's.
+6. 'Interpolation_tests.ipynb': A jupyter notebook demonstrating the usage of torch based 1d and 2d spline interpolation methods in comparison to scipy's.

 ## Table of Contents